Prerequisites

 Cost

 The cost layer is what we want to minimize impact to.
 We often use some measure of fishing.
 Here we will use distance from shore which is a simple proxy of fishing effort for coastal fisheries.
+We get the inverse of the distance to shore because we want areas nearshore to be the most “costly” since that is where most fishing occurs in coastal fisheries.

 #function is from the offshoredatr package